burlistic/Pixyll/_drafts/agile-and-fixed-price-contracts.md

 ## What is a Fixed Price Contract - in a Traditional Sense

 <blockquote>
-A contract to deliver software which fixed the price, outcome or scope often sometimes timelines
+A contract to deliver software which fixes the price, outcome or scope and often the timeline
 </blockquote>

+## Why this is a problem - challenges face